usil/eventhos-integration-tests/readme.md

 ### Setting the test variables

-You will have a `testOptions.json` file in the root of this project, modify the `webUrl` variable.
+You will have a `testOptions.json` file in the root of this project, you can modify the `webUrl` variable.

 ```json
 {